-\ In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.
+^{} In appendix to the Regulation of Minister of Science and Higher education from 26th of July 2019 "graduate", not student is mentioned.

-5. Additional effects of learning (non-compulsory) Number of effect of learning Effects of learning in time
+5. Additiona 5.
+Additional effects of learning (non-compulsory) Number of effect of learning Effects in the fields of: